Segmented strings and holography: Introduction

+In 3.8. the physical meaning of the trapezoid configurations is clarified.
+They are needed to make it possible to relate the special entanglement entropy combinations to conditional mutual informations.
+The key result here is the observation that displaced causal diamonds by timelike vectors and spacelike ones are dual ones both of them can be related to areas of world sheets of string segments.
+One of the situations is related to flow lines in modular time, and the other (related to trapezoids) to flow lines in varying acceleration.
+In 3.9 it is shown that the variation of the discretized Nambu-Goto action leads to an equation for entanglement entropies in the boundary theory in the form of a Toda equation.

 In Section 4. we turn to the higher dimensional cases and show that a similar correspondence holds in the $AdS_{d+1}/CFT_d$ scenario when $d$ is even.
 In order to do this in 4.1 and 4.2 we summarize some basics on $AdS_{d+1}$, and its extremal surfaces.
 Using a convenient parametrization in Section 4.3 we calculate the regularized area of such surfaces.
-In 4.4. we prove for $AdS_{d+1}$ with $d$ even our formula connecting the area of the world sheet of a string segment and a combination of entanglement entropies.
-This combination is just like in the $SdS_3$ case is again reminiscent of conditional mutual information for suitable boundary regions.
-However, though we are convinced that like in the $AdS_3$ case a relation of that kind do indeed exists, we did not manage to establish it properly in this paper.
-Hence this proof is postponed to be included in future work.
-Finally the conclusions and comments are left for Section 5.
-Some calculational details can be found in Appendix A. and B.
+Here we derive for $AdS_{d+1}$ with $d$ even a formula connecting the area of the world sheet of a string segment with a combination of entanglement entropies.
+It turns out that this combination from the boundary side, equals the area of a string world sheet segment multiplied by the volume of a $d-2$ dimensional Euclidean ball with radius L, calculated in units $4G^{(d+1)}L$ on the bulk side.
+The boundary side of this formula (just like in the $AdS_3$ case) is again reminiscent of conditional mutual information for suitable boundary regions.
+Subsection 4.4. is devoted to a detailed study on the issue of how to interpret this boundary combination in terms of some quantity of quantum information theoretic meaning.
+In the first half of this subsection we show that the analogue of considering trapezoids as in the $AdS_3/CFT_2$ case is giving some valuable new insight for regarding this combination as conditional mutual information, but unfortunately this interpretation runs out of steam due to a lack of explicit results in the literature.